Cetera Advisor Networks LLC Acquires 620 Shares of Vanguard Mega Cap ETF (NYSEARCA:MGC)

-Cetera Advisor Networks LLC grew its holdings in Vanguard Mega Cap ETF (NYSEARCA:MGC – Get Rating) by 39.0% in the 3rd quarter, HoldingsChannel.com reports.
-The fund owned 2,210 shares of the company’s stock after purchasing an additional 620 shares during the quarter.
-Cetera Advisor Networks LLC’s holdings in Vanguard Mega Cap ETF were worth $337,000 as of its most recent SEC filing.
+Cetera Advisor Networks LLC raised its holdings in Vanguard Mega Cap ETF (NYSEARCA:MGC – Get Rating) by 39.0% during the 3rd quarter, HoldingsChannel reports.
+The institutional investor owned 2,210 shares of the company’s stock after purchasing an additional 620 shares during the period.
+Cetera Advisor Networks LLC’s holdings in Vanguard Mega Cap ETF were worth $337,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds have also bought and sold shares of the business.
-Creative Financial Designs Inc. ADV lifted its stake in shares of Vanguard Mega Cap ETF by 8.1% in the third quarter.
-Creative Financial Designs Inc. ADV now owns 937 shares of the company’s stock worth $143,000 after buying an additional 70 shares during the last quarter.
-Synovus Financial Corp lifted its stake in shares of Vanguard Mega Cap ETF by 2.9% in the third quarter.
-Synovus Financial Corp now owns 3,264 shares of the company’s stock worth $496,000 after buying an additional 91 shares during the last quarter.
-DB Wealth Management Group LLC lifted its stake in shares of Vanguard Mega Cap ETF by 2.8% in the third quarter.
-DB Wealth Management Group LLC now owns 3,385 shares of the company’s stock worth $516,000 after buying an additional 93 shares during the last quarter.
-Checchi Capital Advisers LLC lifted its stake in shares of Vanguard Mega Cap ETF by 2.5% in the third quarter.
-Checchi Capital Advisers LLC now owns 4,423 shares of the company’s stock worth $674,000 after buying an additional 108 shares during the last quarter.
-Finally, First Horizon Advisors Inc. lifted its stake in shares of Vanguard Mega Cap ETF by 61.5% in the third quarter.
-First Horizon Advisors Inc. now owns 323 shares of the company’s stock worth $45,000 after buying an additional 123 shares during the last quarter.
+A number of other institutional investors have also made changes to their positions in the business.
+Jane Street Group LLC bought a new stake in Vanguard Mega Cap ETF in the 3rd quarter valued at $1,567,000.
+National Asset Management Inc. increased its holdings in Vanguard Mega Cap ETF by 5.5% in the 3rd quarter.
+National Asset Management Inc. now owns 18,204 shares of the company’s stock valued at $2,774,000 after buying an additional 941 shares during the period.
+LPL Financial LLC increased its holdings in Vanguard Mega Cap ETF by 12.4% in the 3rd quarter.
+LPL Financial LLC now owns 300,961 shares of the company’s stock valued at $45,863,000 after buying an additional 33,099 shares during the period.
+MML Investors Services LLC grew its holdings in shares of Vanguard Mega Cap ETF by 5.4% in the 3rd quarter.
+MML Investors Services LLC now owns 57,727 shares of the company’s stock worth $8,797,000 after purchasing an additional 2,965 shares during the last quarter.
+Finally, Certified Advisory Corp grew its holdings in shares of Vanguard Mega Cap ETF by 0.9% in the 3rd quarter.
+Certified Advisory Corp now owns 18,345 shares of the company’s stock worth $2,796,000 after purchasing an additional 155 shares during the last quarter.

 Featured Articles